 The motorhome is equipped with a monitor panel to aide in managing the storage tanks.
-The monitor panel will be located above the entry door or in the bathroom area.
+The monitor panel will be located in the hall area.
 The switch marked test is a momentary switch which requires being held down while testing the level of the storage tanks.
 Read the scale for the desired storage tank which is to be monitored.
 Each scale uses colored lights along with a corresponding scale reading.
 The lights and scales indications are as follows: